ImAKappa/pftp/docs/0-Notes/05_resources.md

     There's a [running joke :fontawesome-solid-up-right-from-square:](https://youtube.com/shorts/qol2X_8JF9I?feature=share) that a software developer's job is just copy-pasting answers off of StackOverflow

+4. Use "cheatsheets".
+Ideally, you would make your own as you continue to use the language, but just to get started you could use this popular [Python cheatsheet](https://github.com/gto76/python-cheatsheet)

 Given Python's popularity, there are an insane amount of beginner-friendly tutorials out there on the internet.
 But how do we know which one's are good?
 Here are my recommendations: